ryohare/secrets-init/README.md

 ### Integration with AWS Secrets Manager

 User can put AWS secret ARN as environment variable value.
-The `secrets-init` will resolve any environment value, using specified ARN, to referenced secret value.
+The `secrets-init` will resolve any environment value, using specified ARN, to referenced secret value and assign the value to an environment variable that is the name in parameter store for the value.
+The environment variable used to supply ARN is disreguarded.

 ```sh
 # environment variable passed to `secrets-init`